Tom Brady Doesn’t Agree With Texans Firing Bill O’Brien: ‘Doesn’t Make A Lot Of Sense To Me’

 While Brady may have disagreed with the recent change in staff, many fans thought the switch needed to happen much sooner.
 Texan fans were disappointed in O’Brien’s questionable lineup changes.
 Most notably, he traded DeAndre Hopkins, thought to be the team’s best offensive weapon, in the offseason as well as the club’s first and second round draft picks in the upcoming 2021 draft.

-Romeo Crennel will lead the Texans for the remainder of the schedule at an interim level.
+Romeo Crennel was chosen to lead the Texans for the remainder of the schedule at an interim level.